-A Quiet Weekend in Pals: Slowing Down on the Costa Brava
+A weekend in Pals: the Costa Brava without the crowds

 You know those places you didn’t plan to fall for?
 But a few hours in, you’re already figuring out how to stay longer?
 That’s what Pals was like for me.